-Buying a New York City co-op or condo requires a lot of money.
-However, it is not enough to save up cash for the down payment and closing.
-You also need enough money to meet the co-op or condo board’s post-closing liquidity requirement.
-There are varying requirements, depending on the building.
+Buying a New York City co-op or condo requires substantial money.
+It is also not enough to save cash for the down payment and closing costs.
+You will also need enough money to meet the co-op or condo board’s post-closing liquidity requirement.
+Requirements vary depending on the building.
 Also, your lender has their thoughts on the matter, and the question becomes complex.
 However, there are general rules that you can use to help guide you.

-This is the amount the board of directors and your lender want you to have after you close on your unit.
-You need to check what the board considered a liquid asset since the definition varies by building.
-Certainly, cash and money market funds will qualify, while government securities, corporate bonds, and stocks typically count since you can convert these into cash readily.
+After closing your unit, this is the amount the board of directors and your lender want you to have.
+You need to confirm what the board considers a liquid asset; this can vary by building.
+Indeed, cash and money market funds will qualify, while government securities, corporate bonds, and stocks typically count since you can readily convert them into cash.

 It gets murkier when it comes to your retirement accounts, such as your 401k.
 Generally, the board counts these as illiquid assets, although they may decide to give you a certain amount of credit.
-Additionally, the board of directors is likely not going to consider any real estate you own in their calculation.
+Additionally, the board of directors will likely not consider any real estate you own in their calculation.

-Your post-closing liquidity, which is quoted in months or years.
+Post-closing liquidity is quoted in months or years.
 Typically buildings and lenders want to see 1 Year to 2 Years of post-closing liquidity.
 Calculated by taking your liquid assets after subtracting your planned down payment and estimated closing costs and comparing it to your combined monthly maintenance charge and mortgage payment.

 As you might imagine, co-op boards are typically more restricted than their condo counterparts.
 For a co-op, you should expect a board will want to see that you have liquid assets totaling one to two years following your closing.
 In our experience, two years’ post-closing liquidity is more common.

-Generally, post-closing liquidity requirements are more commonly found in co-op apartments, rather than in a condo building.
-This does not mean you should not have a reserve fund, or that your banks won’t ask you to have one.
+Post-closing liquidity requirements are commonly found in co-op apartments rather than condo buildings.
+This does not mean you should not have a reserve fund or that your banks won’t ask you to have one.
 The only way to avoid a building requires purchasing a condo in a New Development or a sponsor.

 Your lender will likely allow this money to come from elsewhere, such as a relative’s gift.
-However, a bank is going to want to make sure you have some post-closing liquidity on your own, and that you meet its other requirements, such as its debt-to-income ratio.
+However, a bank will want to make sure you have some post-closing liquidity on your own and that you meet its other requirements, such as its debt-to-income ratio.